govuk-one-login/life-events-platform/stack-orchestration/README.md

 Clone the repo https://github.com/alphagov/di-devplatform-deploy in a directory next to this repo.

-Copy the encryption file into `stack-orchestration` with the name `encryption_key.txt`.
-This file is stored in keeper.
+Copy each of the configuration/<env>/vpc/parameters.json.templates files to parameters.json and replace <SFTP_IP> with the IP address of the GRO SFTP server for that environment.
+GRO will provide these during initial project setup, but they should subsequently be stored in SSM Parameter Store in the corresponding AWS account (they are required for the gro-pull-file lambda).

+Do not commit the SFTP server IP address!

 ### Required CLIs